abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 **Task 3:** Why is the function to the empty set unique?

-As we established, there is exactly one such function, the peculiar "empty function".
+As we established, no matter what the source set is, there is exactly one such function, the peculiar "empty function".

 ---